ajnetzley/ichorCurate/README.md

-# IchorCurate
+# ichorCurate
-IchorCurate is a solution curation application to supplement [ichorCNA](https://github.com/broadinstitute/ichorCNA), a tool for estimating the fraction of tumor in cell-free DNA from ultra-low-pass whole genome sequencing (ULP-WGS, 0.1x coverage).
+ichorCurate is a solution curation application to supplement [ichorCNA](https://github.com/broadinstitute/ichorCNA), a tool for estimating the fraction of tumor in cell-free DNA from ultra-low-pass whole genome sequencing (ULP-WGS, 0.1x coverage).

-As a Streamlit powered app, IchorCurate allows users to seamlessly monitor, collaborate, and execute ichorCNA optimal solution selection.
+As a Streamlit powered app, ichorCurate allows users to seamlessly monitor, collaborate, and execute ichorCNA optimal solution selection.

 ## Usage
 After running ichorCNA and generating the potential solution outputs, use the following steps to run this application locally.
 In future versions, we plan to deploy this app on a server, but currently this app must be run through cloning the repository.